 The Amano Shrimp was discovered in the 1990s in Japan and made famous by aquascaper Takashi Amano who harnessed the power of these shrimp as they consume vast amounts of algae.
 Larger than all the other freshwater shrimp, they work tirelessly keeping the algae levels down at all times and you would be amazed at the sheer amount of algae they actually consume in 24 hours.

 All shrimp are part of the food chain so they must not be kept with fish they may try and eat them (angels for example) and their preferred tank mates are community small fish.
 However Amano shrimp are strong and no walk over (especially the XL one's we sell).

 How many can I have in my tank?

-As many as you like as they have little impact of stocking density.
+1 per 5L is recommended.
+But you can have as many as you like as they have little impact of stocking density.
 In a 100L tank I suggest 20 Amano shrimp.

 What conditions do they prefer?